 KnowBullying is an app for parents.
-It is facilitates conversations between parents and children, providing information on how to start conversations with reminders to do so.
+It facilitates conversations between parents and children, providing information on how to start conversations with reminders to do so.

-STOP!t is an organizational tool for schools, which allows students to to report on bullying as it happens.
+STOP!t is an organizational tool for schools, which allows students to report on bullying as it happens.

 3. Bully Button